 The department in need of the volunteer will be responsible for the recruitment of the individual(s) for the volunteer position(s).

-Volunteers are required to complete a College application through the e-jobs on-line system, be fingerprinted, and supply various personal data including emergency contact information.
-Volunteers cannot start assignments until all documents are completed, fingerprint results are received/reviewed, and approval is given by the Director, Human Resources.
+Volunteers are required to complete a candidate profile through the FSW website job posting, be fingerprinted, and supply various personal data including emergency contact information.
+Volunteers cannot start assignments until all documents are completed, fingerprint results are received/reviewed, and approval is given by the Talent Acquisition office inHuman Resources.

 Enrolled Florida SouthWestern State College students are eligible to volunteer for positions to meet service project/service learning requirements.